 Layouts Extend Codeframes

-Internally, codeframes are implemented as php classes which control the overall structure of a document that is based on the codeframe.
-Codeframes usually contain empy placeholders that need to be filled.
+Internally, codeframes are implemented as php classes that control the overall structure of documents that are based on the codeframe.
+Codeframes usually contain empty placeholders that need to be filled.
 These empty containers generally take one of the following forms:

 Linking to a codeframe